 Always remember that even though you are among friends, they are also your colleagues.
 It doesn’t take much for a story of your drunken stupor to reach the highest levels of the organization.
 Especially when everyone is gathered in the same room.

-If you drink, be sure to know your limits and don’t let peer pressure push you pass them.
+If you drink, be sure to know your limits and don’t let peer pressure push you to pass them.
 It can be hard, especially when you’re dealing with people who are experts at selling, to resist but you should not let them put you in a bad situation.

 Remember, you don’t HAVE to drink.
 But if you do, be wise about it.